interuss/tsc/README.md

 ## Collaboration Tools

+### Slack

+The InterUSS project maintains a [Slack Workspace](https://interuss.slack.com) for communication and collaboration.
+This workspace is [open for anyone to join](https://join.slack.com/t/interuss/shared_invite/enQtNzg0OTcxOTIyNjc0LTQyYzM1MTljYWU1NDRkNjFkZmFlYjA0YTgwNjQ5N2U5OTVhMzBlZjY4NWE3YTgwYzVjNzg3ZjE5ZjRjM2M0ODQ).
+Once you join the Slack Workspace, you can participate in any public channels.

 ### Mailing List

-The TSC for InterUSS can be reached at their [mailing list]()
+The TSC for InterUSS can be reached in the #tsc channel of the Slack workspace, or at the [DSS development mailing list](https://groups.io/g/dss-interuss).

-### Slack

-The InterUSS project maintains a [Slack Workspace](interuss.slack.com) for communication and collaboration.
-The [InterUSS Project Slack Workspace](https://join.slack.com/t/interuss/shared_invite/enQtNzg0OTcxOTIyNjc0LTQyYzM1MTljYWU1NDRkNjFkZmFlYjA0YTgwNjQ5N2U5OTVhMzBlZjY4NWE3YTgwYzVjNzg3ZjE5ZjRjM2M0ODQ) is open for anyone to join.

-Once you join the [InterUSS Slack Workspace](https://join.slack.com/t/interuss/shared_invite/enQtNzg0OTcxOTIyNjc0LTQyYzM1MTljYWU1NDRkNjFkZmFlYjA0YTgwNjQ5N2U5OTVhMzBlZjY4NWE3YTgwYzVjNzg3ZjE5ZjRjM2M0ODQ), you can participate in any public channels.

 ### Calendars and Meetings